belodetek/black.box/README.md

 <img align="middle" src="https://raw.githubusercontent.com/ab77/black.box/master/images/paypal.png" width="600">

 # qemu
 If you don't have a compatible device, or waiting for one to arrive, you can use your PC with [QEMU](http://www.qemu-project.org/) to run `black.box`.
+Alternatively, you can simply configure compatible software on your PC, such as [Tunnelblick](http://unzoner.com/#tunnelblick-and-windows) for use with Unzoner.

 ## Mac OS X
 * install QEMU and [TunTap](http://tuntaposx.sourceforge.net/download.xhtml) using `Homebrew` or `MacPorts`